IgniteUI/indigo-design-docfx/en/components/grid-row-filter.md

 ## Filter State

 The Row Filter Header Cells come with a `Filter State` override that lets you configure whether a filtering condition has been applied on a given column when set to Filtered or no filtering condition is applied, which also happens to be the default state **Empty**.

-## Code generation

-Make sure to place the Row Filter Header Cells within the `Header` group of the Grid as siblings to the normal Header Cells.

 ## Additional Resources